leaningtech/labs/sites/browserpod/src/content/docs/15-more/00-glossary.md

 The default terminal used by BrowserPod uses Xterm.js, a terminal emulator library for the browser.
 See the [Terminal reference](/docs/reference/Terminal) for the API.

+## System image

+an exact, compressed copy of an entire computer drive, including the operating system, system settings, programs, and filesystem.
+In the case of browserpod, it's the prebuild filesystem that every pod boots with, that already has all the things you need like  !!!
+Check if correct and link boot

+## Target

+the platfrom a binary is built for !!

+## Cross-compilation

+Compiling a binary to a target that isn't the same as your host operating system.
+Like compiling an .exe binary from windows from your mac computer, or compiling a browswerpod wasm binary from your linux laptop.